RiyaGit7/sample_mobile_app_frontend/README.md

 ## Conclusion

-This document provides a comprehensive overview of how I developed the SafyPower app, including user authentication, navigation, and various feature implementations.
+This document provides a comprehensive overview of how I developed the app, including user authentication, navigation, and various feature implementations.
 The project was built using Flutter and integrated with Google Maps for location-based services.